Group completions and the homotopical monadicity theorem: The classical theory of spaces and --spaces

 To pass from iterated loop space theory to infinite loop space theory, it is necessary to choose a good target category of spectra.
 This is not the place for a full treatment, but we must explain our choice.
 If one is primarily interested in formal properties of the stable homotopy category, one can modernize Boardman's original construction\footnote{M. J. Boardman.
 Unpublished 1964 thesis.} of that category, for example by using Lurie's $\infty$-categories.
 That in effect ignores the point-set level precision that is our focus and eliminates all hope of using classical adjunctions as in our \autoref{ass1}.
 One might next try to use one's favorite category of spectra that is symmetric monoidal under the smash product.
 There are several good choices, such as symmetric spectra, orthogonal spectra, and EKMM $S$-modules \cite{MMSS, EKMM}, and there are comparisons among them showing that each gives rise to a category equivalent to Boardman's original stable homotopy category.
 But there is a conundrum.
 By a result of Lewis \cite{Lewis} (or see \cite[Theorem 11.1]{Rant1}), any such choice is {\em incompatible} with an adjunction $(\SI^{\infty},\OM^{\infty})$ such that the unit for the smash product is the sphere spectrum $S=\SI^{\infty}S^0$.

 The precursor \cite{LMS} of \cite{EKMM} gives the category $\sS$ of spectra that we shall use.
 As said before, it is the only choice we know of in which the achingly elementary \autoref{ass1} makes sense.
-It is not symmetric monoidal in the usual sense, but it is the term $\sS_1$ of a symmetric monoidal {\em graded} category of spectra.\footnote{A paper in progress by Bryce Goldman gives a full treatment of this old idea.} The smash product in {\em every} known symmetric monoidal category of spectra is obtained by suitably internalizing an ``external smash product'' $\sS_1 \times \sS_1 \rtarr \sS_2$ of a symmetric monoidal graded category of spectra.
+It is not symmetric monoidal in the usual sense, but it is the term $\sS_1$ of a symmetric monoidal {\em graded} category of spectra.\footnote{An exposition giving a full treatment of this old idea is needed.} The smash product in {\em every} known symmetric monoidal category of spectra is obtained by suitably internalizing an ``external smash product'' $\sS_1 \times \sS_1 \rtarr \sS_2$ of a symmetric monoidal graded category of spectra.
 A first formalization of this point of view is in \cite{LMS}.
-We shall find in Part 3 that the operadic internalization developed in \cite[Chapter VIII]{LMS} is perfectly suited for the multiplicative elaboration of the present theory.
+We shall find in Part 3 that the operadic internalization developed in \cite[Chapter VIII]{LMS} is well suited for the multiplicative elaboration of the present theory.

 We here recall the categories of (LMS) prespectra and spectra from \cite{LMS} and exhibit the adjunction $(\SI^{\infty},\OM^{\infty})$.
 We let $U = \bR^{\infty}$ with its standard inner product.
 Define an indexing space to be a finite dimensional subspace of $U$ with the induced inner product.
 A (coordinate free) prespectrum $T$ consists of based spaces $TV$ and based maps